rickyG08/wake-up/docs/index.md

 ## Functionality

-* Be able to select different activites that help will help you wake up.
+* Be able to select different activites that help will help you wake up which the app can remind you to do through your day.

 	* Go on walks or for a run.